 $\bullet$~\texttt{PAUSED}.
 This state is where the side task starts to use GPU memory.
 The side task process has loaded its context, e.g., model weights and optimizer states, in the GPU memory.
 However, this process waits in the \texttt{PAUSED} state until the side task manager transitions its state to \texttt{RUNNING} through \texttt{StartSideTask()}.

 $\bullet$~\texttt{RUNNING}.
 In this state, the side task executes the step-wise GPU workload.
 Referring to the example above of the model training side task, this step involves reading the next batch, computing the output and loss, updating the model weights, and resetting the optimizer states.
 The side task iteratively enters the \texttt{RunNextStep()} state transition to execute these steps until the side task manager transitions its state through \texttt{PauseSideTask()}.
-Therefore, in this state, the side task process uses both the GPU memory and the GPU SMs.
+Therefore, in this state, the side task process uses both GPU memory and SMs.

 $\bullet$~\texttt{STOPPED}.
 This state marks the end of the life cycle of a side task, where the side task process releases all of its hardware resources and terminates.
-It can be transited from states \texttt{CREATED}, \texttt{PAUSED}, and \texttt{RUNNING} through \texttt{StopSideTask()} initiated by the side task manager.
+It can be transitioned from states \texttt{CREATED}, \texttt{PAUSED}, and \texttt{RUNNING} through \texttt{StopSideTask()} initiated by the side task manager.

 Figure~\ref{fig:programming-model}(b) shows state transitions of a side task in Stage~0 of Figure~\ref{fig:bubble_study}.
 Initially, the side task is in the \texttt{PAUSED} (\texttt{P}) state.
-After four FP operations in the main training workload have finished, a bubble starts and the side task manager initiates \texttt{StartSideTask()} to transit the side task to the \texttt{RUNNING} (\texttt{R}) state.
-After the first bubble ends, the side task manager pauses the side task via \texttt{PauseSideTask()}.
+After four FP operations in the main training workload have finished, a bubble starts and the side task manager initiates \texttt{StartSideTask()} to transition the side task to the \texttt{RUNNING} (\texttt{R}) state.
+After the first bubble ends, the side task manager initiates \texttt{PauseSideTask()} to pause the side task.
 Then, the main training workload has BP operations and bubbles interleaved, leading to back-and-forth transitions between \texttt{PAUSED} and \texttt{RUNNING} states of the side task.